Last updated on March 29, 2026

 Blue is sometimes called “the fun police” given its fondness for saying “Nope!” to what your opponents play.
 Narset's Reversal is more thief than cop, letting you put your foe's spell to better use.

-Do notice that Narset's Reversal isn’t a proper counterspell: your opponent still has the spell in hand, and if they have enough mana left, they may recast it this very same turn.
+Notice that Narset's Reversal isn’t a permanent counterspell: Your opponent still has the spell in hand, and if they have enough mana left, they may recast it that very same turn.

 Mental Misstep